mprymek/ChibiOS-uGFX/README.md

 This repository is a self-contained demo for STM32F429-Discovery using http://www.chibios.org/ RTOS and http://ugfx.org/ graphics library.

 NOTE: This demo was written by the uGFX team and is part of the uGFX distribution[1].
-I have just shape it into self-contained git repository.
-For ChibiOS and uGFX source code license please see their web pages.
+I have just shaped it into this self-contained repository.
+For ChibiOS and uGFX source code licenses please see their web pages.

 [1] https://bitbucket.org/Tectu/ugfx/commits/2284e5e9cf2d22e485df1ac102cb58c5d649efcb